sonata-project/ecommerce/docs/reference/tutorials/create-product.rst

 Before we start adding any products, we will have to create a *prototype*.
 A *prototype* is mandatory for any product definition.
 It can be compared to its skeleton in the application.

-In our case, we will need two kind of items : a mug prototype that will have no specific option and a jersey one, which can provide various sizes.
+In our case, we will need two kind of items :
+* a mug prototype that will have no specific options,
+* a jersey one, which can provide various sizes.

 In order to ease that work, a command has been implemented to create the required files quickly.

 Without variation
 =================
 We will start the fastest way : the mug prototype.
-This step will is splitted in two parts : the "files" configuration to provide every elements required and the "backoffice" configuration, to create the product itself.
+This step will be splitted in two parts :
+* the "files" configuration to provide every elements required
+* the "backoffice" configuration, to create the product itself.

 Configuration files
 -------------------